 Property Slopes Towards The House

 In this case, a trench drain can be used where the driveway meets the garage.
-This is a long, narrow drain inlet, which get slightly pitched in one direction.
+This long, narrow drain inlet gets slightly pitched in one direction.
 It then connects to a solid pipe which, as in the above scenarios, serves to lead water to a lower elevation on your property…one where it is OK to have water ending up there.

-Trench drains can also be used if a driveway is steeply pitched towards the street.
+Trench drains can also be used if a steeply pitched driveway towards the street.
 The drain is placed at the end of the driveway right before it joins the road.

 Many of these driveway drainage solutions can be used.
-It all depends on the individual situation.
-As you see that there are many different solutions for driveway drainage challenges.
+It all depends on the individual situation, as many solutions for driveway drainage challenges exist.